Pisa – much more than the Leaning Tower

-The city does actually have a number of other historical landmarks including more than 20 historic churches, palaces and bridges, and if you’re inclined to enjoy medieval Italian architecture then you’re going to find several days are filled wandering around the city’s streets.
+The city does have several other historical landmarks, including more than 20 historic churches, palaces and bridges.
+If you’re inclined to enjoy medieval Italian architecture, then you’re going to find several days are filled wandering around the city’s streets.

 The Leaning Tower

 So, why the lean anyway?
-Well this campanile – the bell tower of the cathedral – wasn’t supposed to lean.
+Well, this campanile – the cathedral’s bell tower – wasn’t supposed to lean.

-The lean has always been there though, appearing early on in the construction of the tower because the foundations were too soft to support its weight.
+The lean has always been there, though, appearing early on in the tower’s construction because the foundations were too soft to support its weight.

-Now work has been completed the tower should be stabilised to stop it from leaning any further.
+Now work has been completed, and the tower should be stabilised to stop it from leaning any further.